simeononsecurity/simeononsecurity.ch/content/articles/leveraging-cloud-security-posture-management-(cspm)-for-your-business/index.en.md

 To further enhance visibility and control, CSPM solutions often include features such as:

 * Real-time monitoring and alerts for immediate visibility into security events
 * Continuous compliance monitoring to ensure adherence to industry regulations and standards
 * Integration with existing security tools and workflows for seamless security management

-By leveraging these features, businesses can effectively monitor and manage their cloud security, reducing the risk of data breaches and unauthorized access.
+By using these features, businesses can effectively monitor and manage their cloud security, reducing the risk of data breaches and unauthorized access.

 ### Proactive threat detection and remediation